The future is leaning towards renewable energy.

 2) YieldCos (High Dividends)

-A more stable alternative to invest in the renewable energy space is YieldCos.
+A more income-focused alternative to invest in the renewable energy space is yieldcos.

 NextEra Energy Partners (NEP) is a leading holder of solar and wind assets in North America, and is part of the NextEra Energy (NEE) umbrella of companies.
 NextEra is one of the largest and lowest-cost providers of electricity in the United States.